Art3mLapa/group.sniper/README.md

 # Updates

 21.07.23
-Bug and code fixes, added HTTPS proxy system
+Bug and code fixes, added HTTPS proxy system (DISABLED IN THE CODE)